Grand Fenwick: History and topography

 The Duchy takes its name from its founder, the English knight Sir Roger Fenwick who, while employed by France, settled there with his followers in 1370.
 Thanks to Sir Roger, the national language is English.

-The Duchy, ruled by the Duchess Gloriana XII, is described as bordering Switzerland and France in the Alps.
-Internal evidence points to the Duchy being in the Franche-Comté region in eastern France, near (or on top of) Les Gras.
 It retains a pre-industrial economy, based almost entirely on clipping wool and pressing Pinot Grand Fenwick wine.
 However, in the fourth book of the Mouse series, there are two cars in Grand Fenwick, a 1947 Daimler belonging to the Duchess Gloriana, and the other, a 1927 Rolls-Royce Silver Ghost, belonging to the Count of Mountjoy.
 There is only one petrol station, which is also the bicycle shop.
 Aside from these examples, there is no modern technology in the Duchy.
 The Duchy has a postal service, although mail going outside the Duchy has to be sent to Monaco.

 Government

 The Duchy of Grand Fenwick is a monarchy led by the Duchess Gloriana XII.
-In the novel The Mouse That Roared, she is a young woman of twenty-two, and marries Tully Bascomb.
+In the novel The Mouse That Roared, she is a young woman of 22, and marries Tully Bascomb.
 In The Mouse on the Moon and The Mouse on Wall Street, she is in her mid-thirties.
-In The Mouse That Saved the West, she is forty-two, and Tully has been dead for some time.
+In The Mouse That Saved the West, she is 42, and Tully has been dead for some time.
 In the 1959 film version, she is a parody of Queen Victoria who is still wearing mourning for her husband, Prince Louis of Bosnia-Herzegovina, who has been "missing" from a tiger hunt for 27 years.
-In the film, she thinks the President of the United States is Calvin Coolidge, and she owns the only motorcar in the Duchy–a 1920s' hand-cranked model.
+In the film, she thinks the President of the United States is Calvin Coolidge, and she owns the only motorcar in the Duchy–a 1920s hand-cranked model.
 This is not so in the original books.
 It is not known whether she has any children.

-The lower House of the Duchy's Parliament, The Council of Freemen, is democratically elected.
-In "The Mouse on Wall Street" an upper House of Parliament, akin to the House of Lords in the United Kingdom, is mentioned to exist.
+The lower House of the Duchy's Parliament, the Council of Freemen, is democratically elected.
+In The Mouse on Wall Street an upper House of Parliament, akin to the House of Lords in the United Kingdom, is mentioned to exist.

 The nation has two political parties, the Dilutionists (or Her Grace's Loyal Opposition), led by David Bentner, and the Anti-Dilutionists, led by Count Mountjoy, the Prime Minister.
 The names of the parties reflect their positions on whether to dilute the wine exports of the Duchy.
 The positions of leadership are hereditary.
-In "The Mouse on Wall Street", the Dilutionists are also referred to as the Labor Party.
+In The Mouse on Wall Street, the Dilutionists are also referred to as the Labor Party.

 National flag

-A double-headed eagle saying "Aye" from one beak and "Nay" from another.
+A double-headed eagle saying "Aye" from one beak and "Nay" from the other.
 Sir Roger recorded that he only learned three things in his two years at Oxford University: